infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 One can decide to either create objects locally before pushing them to the Hub or to perform both tasks through a single action by specifying `--push` option when invoking the command.

 Note that some binaries operate in hub mode by default.
-For instance the _infinit-drive_ binary would not make sense without the Hub since its role is to bridge the gap between a low-level storage infrastructure and potential non-tech-savvy users.
+For instance the _infinit drive_ binary would not make sense without the Hub since its role is to bridge the gap between a low-level storage infrastructure and potential non-tech-savvy users.

 **IMPORTANT**: This document mainly covers flows involving the Hub.
 For users wanting to use Infinit in a pure decentralized environment, the `--push`/`--fetch` operations must be replaced with `--export`/`--import` operations and the resulting files must be manually shared with other users and moved between devices.
 You will sometimes need to provide additional information such as the IP address of bootstrap nodes in order to discover the other nodes of a network.

 Doctor
 ------

-The _infinit-doctor_ binary provides an easy way to check the health of your local environment: configuration files, version of the software, networking capabilities etc. To run all available tests, the `--all` option can be used.
+The _infinit doctor_ binary provides an easy way to check the health of your local environment: configuration files, version of the software, networking capabilities etc. To run all available tests, the `--all` option can be used.

 ```
-$> infinit-doctor --all
+$> infinit doctor --all
 CONFIGURATION INTEGRITY:
 [OK] Storage resources
 [OK] Networks